amekusa/feed.sh/README.md

   feed -f urls.txt -c 'wget {item}'

 Options:
   -h, --help        : Show this help.
-  -f, --file     : Specify the file(s) to iterate over.
+  -f, --file        : File(s) to iterate over.
                       Each line in the file is treated as an "item", and is passed to the command specified with '--cmd' option.
                       Lines that are empty or start with '#' are ignored.
-  -c, --cmd      : Specify the command to run for each item.
+  -c, --cmd         : Command to run for each item.
                       Upon running, every occurrence of '{item}' in the command gets replaced with the current item.
-  -r, --replace  : Specify the placeholder string to be replaced in
-                   the command. (default: {item})
-  -w, --write    : Specify the file to save failed items.
+  -s, --subst       : Placeholder string to be replaced in the command. (default: {item}) -w, --write       : File to save failed items to.
                       The file can be passed to '--file' afterwards, if you want to retry the failed items.
   -u, --update      : Save failed items to the same file as '--file'.
                       This option is a shortcut for like '-f items.txt -w items.txt'.
-                   If '-f' was multiple, only the 1st file gets overwritten.
+                      If '-f' was multiple, only the 1st file is chosen.
+  -p, --parallel    : Max number of processes to run in parallel. (default: 0) -r, --retry       : Max number of retries for a failed item. (default: 0) -ri, --r-interval : Interval for each retry. (default: 1s)
+                      The format is the same as the one for '--interval'.
-  -i, --interval : Set interval for each iteration. (default: 0)
+  -i, --interval    : Interval for each iteration. (default: 0s)
-                   Examples: 5s = 5 seconds
+                      Format: 5s = 5 seconds
                               3m = 3 minutes
                               1h = 1 hour
                               1d = 24 hours
                               3-6m = random seconds between 3m and 6m
-  -p, --parallel : Max number of processes to run in parallel. (default: 0)

 ````